SDU-eScience/UCloud-Courses/.github/PULL_REQUEST_TEMPLATE/new-course.md

----
-name: New Course
-about: Template for creating a new course pull request
-title: 'Add new course:'
-assignees: ''

----

-**Course Information**
+# Add New Course:

+**Please insert the course information (name, university, and course responsible teacher below) and delete this line.**

-- Course name:
+Course name:

-- University:
+University:

-- Course responsible teacher:
+Course responsible teacher:

-**Checklist**
+## Checklist

 Please check all the boxes below before requesting code review.

 - [ ] I have read and understood the licensing terms specified in the `LICENSE.md` file in my course's folder
 - [ ] I have read and understood the information provided in the repository [`README.md`](https://github.com/SDU-eScience/UCloud-Courses/blob/main/README.md)